2024 Hong Kong trade office spy case: Reactions

-China and Hong Kong
+Prior to the trial

-The Chinese Embassy in the UK first issued a statement on the day charges were published.
-The embassy "firmly rejects and strong condemns" the accusations which it warned could damage bilateral relations, and urged the UK to immediately correct the wrongdoing and end "all forms of political manipulation against China" including spreading "Chinese threat theory".
+On the day charges were published, the Chinese Embassy in the UK said in a statement that the embassy "firmly rejects and strong condemns" the accusations which it warned could damage bilateral relations, and urged the UK to immediately correct the wrongdoing and end "all forms of political manipulation against China" including spreading "Chinese threat theory".
 Cui Jianchun, China's foreign affairs commissioner in Hong Kong, made a "solemn representation" to Britain's Hong Kong Consul General Brian Davidson over "unreasonable slander" towards Hong Kong.
 The office had already "strongly condemned" Britain for "fabricating" charges to "trample" on rule of law in the name of national security, and accused it of a "vicious intention to interfere" in Hong Kong's affairs.
 It warned that Britain would receive "China's firm and strong retaliation".
 The Hong Kong government said in a statement that it "seriously demanded" the UK to fairly handle the matter and provide full details of the alleged matter.
 It added the UK should protect the legitimate rights and interests of the office manager, ensuring that the normal work of the Economic and Trade Office is not affected.
 Chief Executive John Lee, who was photographed with Yuen and others at a 2002 Charles Sturt University policing course graduation, said he had no memory of meeting Yuen and his impression of Yuen is only that photo.
 Lee added "any attempt to make unwarranted allegations against the [Hong Kong] government is unacceptable."
 The Pro-Beijing camp in Hong Kong also slammed the British national security law.
 Executive Council convenor and ex-security minister Regina Ip called it "strict" with broad and vague definitions.
 She also said it was "legal" for the trade offices to gather intelligence on activists calling for sanctions against the city.

-Britain

-The British government summoned Chinese ambassador Zheng Zeguang on said on 14 May.
+The British government summoned Chinese ambassador Zheng Zeguang on 14 May.
 The foreign ministry said it was "unequivocal in setting out that the recent pattern of behaviour directed by China against the UK, including cyber-attacks, reports of espionage links and the issuing of bounties, is not acceptable".
 Tom Tugendhat, British Security Minister, said the legislation was a "game-changer" to "crack down on foreign intelligence services and hostile actors".

 Nathan Law said the allegations are "not surprising", while Simon Cheng, who founded Hongkongers in Britain and also has a bounty, said it showed the British government took the growing safety concerns of Hongkongers seriously.
 UK-based Hongkongers protested outside the trade office to support police's move to charge the alleged spies and urged London to revoke diplomatic immunity of the office.